 Ride more slowly.
 Expect to take longer to get places than in the summer; being cautious may add more time to your commute.

 Be cautious when turning.
-Intersections and turns are hotspots for cyclists.
+Intersections and turns are hot spots for cyclists.
+Do not assume that drivers have seen you, or that they are able to stop.

 Know conditions.
 Be aware of road conditions and understand how your bike handles in various types of snow, road conditions, and temperatures.
 After a heavy snowfall, it may take a few days before roads are cleared or packed enough for some to feel comfortable riding.
 Know when to leave your bike at home.